AILET Exam Eligibility (UG)

 AILET Tie-Breaking Rule

-• If the merit remains the same, the older applicant will be given preference.
-If there is still no change in merit, the automated draw of lots will be considered.
+• If there is still no difference in merit, an automated draw of lots will be conducted.

 AILET Exam Eligibility (PG)